matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-2.md

 ---
 date:
   created: 2024-09-05
-  updated: 2025-08-27
+  updated: 2025-11-02
 authors:
   - mash
 categories:
   - Health
-description: Tracking my ongoing progress towards my health and fitness goals.
+description: Tracking ongoing progress towards my health and fitness goals.
 tags:
   - Fitness
   - Weight Loss
 ---

-# Fitness progress
+# My health and fitness journey: Part 2

 Tracking my ongoing progress towards my health and fitness goals.
-See my [original post](fitness-journey.md) for what I'm trying to achieve and how I'm doing it.
+See [part 1](fitness-journey-1.md) for what I'm trying to achieve and how I'm doing it.

 <!-- more -->